googlefonts/googlesans-flex/.github/ISSUE_TEMPLATE/feature-request-issue.md

 ---
-name: Request Feature
+name: Feature Request
 about: Choose this issue if you want to request a new feature, glyphs, scripts, or another enchancemnt of the font.
 title: ''
 labels: enhancement
 assignees: ''
 ---

-[DELETE THIS PARAGARPH: Specify the feature request in the issue title now, then add a short description of the it here.]
+[DELETE THIS LINE: Specify the feature request in the issue title now.]

 **Describe the request**